vinayvanka/99007917-PhonePe/5_Report/README.md

  ## Weaknesses

- * Limeted conversions.
- * Needed graphical user interface.
+ * Needs graphical user interface.

  ## Opportunities

- * It can be used in different work places and by different needs. (example: physics lab, calculating distance from one form to another etc.)
+ * It can be used in different work places and by different needs.
  * User friendly.
+ * it makes transactions easy
  ## Threats

- * limited  access.
+ * server error may occurs